Table of Contents

-The custom of holding the Quran over bride’s head: One of the most common traditions in South Asian wedding cultures is to hold Quran over the bride’s head after the wedding ceremony is over and she is to leave with the groom.
+One of the most common traditions in South Asian wedding cultures is to hold the Quran over the bride’s head after the wedding ceremony is over and she is to leave with the groom.
 Now many raise a question if there is an Islamic basis for that?

-Now the custom is that when the wedding ceremony is over and the bride is to leave with the groom, she is to walk till the car under the shadow of the Holy Quran.
-Her brother or uncle shall hold the Quran over her head until she reaches the groom’s car.
+The tradition is that when the wedding ceremony is over and the bride is to leave with the groom, she is to walk till the car under the shadow of the Holy Quran.
+Her brother or uncle shall hold the Quran over Bride's head until she reaches the groom’s car.
 Then the very Quran is given to her to carry along with her.

 These are activities that have been innovated by our forefathers (Biddah) in Islam and we tend to blindly follow them.
 The worst part is that we follow them as a religious duty even though these have no connection with Islam.

-He shall make a prayer for a safe journey and shall recite Ayahs which shall protect them from evil.
+He should make a prayer for a safe journey and shall recite Ayahs which shall protect them from evil.